Pulmonary Hypertension – Diagnosis, Symptoms, and Treatment

 What is Pulmonary Hypertension?

-Patients often have difficulty breathing and may develop swelling in the legs.
-This disease is associated with a high amount of morbidity and mortality.
+Patients with pulmonary hypertension often have difficulty breathing and may develop swelling in the legs.
+This disease is associated with a high amount of morbidity and mortality even when aggressively treated.

 What Causes Pulmonary Hypertension?

 Pulmonary hypertension is caused by elevated blood pressure in the pulmonary artery.
-In basic human physiology, blood in the peripheral veins carry unoxygenated red blood cells through the venous system, which drains into the right side of the heart.
+Blood gets to this artery through the following process: blood in the peripheral veins carries unoxygenated red blood cells through the venous system, which drains into the right side of the heart.
 Your right ventricle then pumps blood into the lungs via the pulmonary artery.
-This process is critical for oxygenation of red cells and distribution of oxygen to vital organs and tissues.
-Once red cells are oxygenated, they then travel to the left-side of the heart and are pumped out to other organs via the left ventricle.
+This process is critical for oxygenation of the red blood cells and the delivery of oxygen to the vital organs and tissues.
+Once red cells are oxygenated in the lungs, they then travel to the left side of the heart and are pumped out to other organs via the left ventricle.

 Low levels of oxygen in the lungs - due to chronic obstructive pulmonary disease (COPD), pulmonary embolism, or left-sided heart failure (pulmonary edema) – causes the pulmonary artery to constrict.
 The right ventricle now needs to pump harder to overcome the increased resistance of the pulmonary artery.
-Over time, the right ventricle begins remodeling and may ultimately fail.
+Over time, the right ventricle begins to change in response to this pressure and may ultimately fail.
 This results in a backup of fluid, causing swelling in the legs and occasionally the abdominal cavity.

 Pulmonary embolism – a blood clot traveling to the pulmonary artery – can also lead to pulmonary hypertension and right heart failure.
-In severe cases, this condition may result in acute right ventricular dysfunction and sudden death if the embolism is large enough.
+Since blood clots typically occur suddenly this process leads to a dramatic and sudden onset of symptoms as opposed to the slow onset typically seen with more chronic causes of pulmonary hypertension.

 How Common is Pulmonary Hypertension?